mcgregorsa/osticket-prereqs/README.md

   - Extensible web server.
 - Common Gateway Interface (CGI)
   - Standard allowing web servers to interface with general-purpose programming languages, allowing them to process web requests and generate dynamic web content.
+- PHP Manager for IIS
+  - Manages PHP installations on IIS servers.
 - PHP (Scripting Language)
 - Rewrite Module
   - Allows implementation of URLs that are easier for users to remember and easier for search engines to find.